Keto Diet for Diabetes?

-I admit that when I tried a diet similar to keto, I lost weight and I thought that it was wonderful but then I experienced the downside.
+I admit that when I tried a diet similar to keto, I lost weight.
+I thought that it was wonderful, but then I experienced the downside.

-On the keto diet, long-term health is jeopardised because such a diet presents several issues.
+On the keto diet, long-term health is jeopardized because such a diet presents several issues.

 I will explain:

 The High Fats: Allowing for 60% of macronutrients to be allocated to fat is very heavy for liver health.